AkaashThawani/sales-order-intake-automation/readme.md

 ├── .env                  # For API keys and secrets (not committed) ├── .gitignore            # Specifies files for Git to ignore ├── requirements.txt      # Project dependencies
-├── README.md             # This file
+├── sales_order_template.pdf # The blank PDF form to be filled ├── README.md             # This file
 │
 ├── data/